bdougie/codebunny/README.md

 ## Acknowledgments

-- Built with [Continue](https://www.continue.dev/) - The open-source AI code assistant
+- Built with [Continue](https://www.continue.dev/) - The Continuous AI platform
 - Tested and refined in [contributor.info](https://github.com/bdougie/contributor.info)
 - Inspired by code review tools like Danger, CodeRabbit, and GitHub Copilot
 - Thanks to the open source community